-Summer camp is a time when kids make memories, learn new skills, and spend time outside.
-While the COVID-19 pandemic unfortunately means many in-person options are cancelled, there are summer camp options you kids can participate in from home.
+Summer is a time when kids make memories, learn new skills, and spend time outside.
+While summer camp can be expensive, there are many free summer camp options your child can participate in from home.

-We’ve rounded up 10 free virtual summer camps to bring all the fun of in-person options to your home.
+We’ve rounded up a list of free virtual summer camps to bring all the fun learning options into your home.
 Whether your kids are interested in learning more about nature, the arts, or even STEM subjects, there’s truly something here for everyone.

 Every Wednesday, the Met Opera is hosting a virtual summer camp designed to make opera accessible and fun for children.
 To further engage kids with classical music, the Met Opera is also sharing activity sheets, artist chats, and story times during the rest of the week.

 These summer camps—many of which are free—are held over the course of a week and are formatted like “mini masterclasses” taught by field experts.
 A few course examples include Recycled Art, Make Your Own Lego Movie, and Theater for Young Performers.